 So why should you be concerned with your macros if you’re trying to lose weight?
-As we just mentioned, each macronutrient plays an important and unique role within your body, so making sure that you are getting an adequate supply of each is going to put you in an excellent position to see the progress you’re after.
+As we just mentioned, each macronutrient plays an important and unique role within your body, so making sure that you’re taking in an appropriate amount of each is going to put you in an excellent position to maximize your weight-loss potential.

 One of the biggest problems people run into when only focusing on their calories and not their macros during a weight cut is muscle loss.
 When most people say they want to lose weight, what they really mean is that they want to shed body fat, not muscle.

 This is why keeping track of your protein intake becomes important when you are trying to cut weight.
-In order to make sure you are losing mostly fat and not muscle mass during a weight cut, you have to make sure that you are getting in enough protein on a daily basis.
+In order to make sure you are losing mostly fat and not muscle mass during a weight cut, you have to make sure that you’re getting enough protein on a daily basis.

 Another issue many people face during a calorie deficit is mustering up the energy to make it through the day.
-Keeping track of your carbohydrates, however, allows you to make sure you are getting the energy you need when you need it most.
+Keeping track of your carbohydrates, however, allows you to make sure you are meeting your body’s energy demands without overdoing it.

 Now that we know what macros are and why keeping track of them can help with weight loss, let’s talk about how to set up your own macros diet plan.
-Here’s what everything looks like boiled down into a few basic steps:
+Here’s what it all looks like boiled down into a few basic steps:

-The first and most important step in the process is figuring out how many calories it actually takes to keep your body up and running throughout the day.
-This is known as your Total Daily Energy Expenditure or TDEE.
+The first and most important step in the process is figuring out how many calories it actually takes to keep your body up and running throughout the day, which is known as your Total Daily Energy Expenditure (TDEE).

 Your TDEE depends on a number of factors including your height, weight, age, gender, and activity level.
 All of these different variables can affect how many calories it takes to meet your body’s energy needs.

-One of the easiest ways you can begin to figure out your daily calorie needs is by using an online TDEE calculator.
-Tools like this will give you an estimate of your total daily energy expenditure based upon the variables mentioned above.
+One of the easiest ways to figure out your daily calorie needs is with an online TDEE calculator, which will give you an estimate of your total daily energy expenditure based upon the variables mentioned above.

-It is important to point out that the TDEE score you get from an online calculator (no matter what formula it is using) is going to be an approximation.
-You may have to slightly tweak your estimate in one direction or the other until your body weight remains consistent over the course of a couple of a week or 2.
+It is important to point out that the TDEE you get from an online calculator (no matter what formula it’s using) is going to be an estimate.
+You may have to slightly tweak your it in one direction or the other until your body weight remains consistent over the course of a couple of weeks.

 Once you know exactly how many calories it takes to keep your weight consistent, you’re ready to apply a restriction to your calorie intake.
 As we’ve already discussed, in order to lose weight, you need to take in fewer calories than your body burns off in a day.

 While it might be tempting to severely limit your calories, think twice.
 Rapid weight loss is closely associated with comparable amounts of fat and muscle loss.
-The research shows that a calorie restriction of between 10-35% is the ideal range to spare muscle mass and target body fat during a weight loss diet.
+The research shows that a calorie restriction somewhere around 35% is the ideal range to spare muscle mass and more exclusively target body fat during a weight loss diet.

-Step 3: Workout a Macro Split That Aligns With Your Goals
+Step #3: Find a Macro Split That Fits Your Weight Loss Goals

-Okay, so now that you’ve found a calorie target that will lead to weight loss, you’re ready to start divvying up your calories to create a macro split (AKA macro ratio).
+Okay, so now that you’ve found a calorie target that will lead to weight loss, you’re ready to start divvying up calories to create your macro split (AKA macro ratio).
 Unfortunately, there is no one macro split that is ideal for everybody.